tail-call/kbb/README.md

  - [ ] Then unit carries wood to the site and builds the thing
  - [ ] Wolves that only walk on forest tiles
  - [ ] Dragons
+ - [ ] Measure revealed terrytory by patches rather than by tiles
  - [ ] Unicorns
  - [ ] Circle shaped cursor when pointing to unit/building
  - [ ] All guys have ability rings: they're being spinned during the battle to determine next action.
 Player is invited to optimize the ability rings towards most preferable outcome.